rodneyo1/reddit-clone/README.md

-# Web Forum Project-Authentication
+# Real-Time-Forum Project-Authentication

 ## Project Overview
-This project is designed to create a web forum that allows users to communicate by creating posts and comments.
-Key features include liking/disliking posts and comments, associating categories with posts, and filtering posts based on various criteria.
+This project is designed to create a real-time-forum that allows users to communicate by creating posts and comments.
+Users will be able to send private messages to each other.

 ## Features
 - **User Authentication**: Secure access with user login and registration.